 Thus the Lost World similarly can be seen to perhaps be ahead of its time in that the main characters are shown to have the utmost respect for the natives and their customs and the natives are also depicted as highly civilized and advanced.
 When you compare them to the natives in Kong over 2 decades later you can see how ahead of his time Conan Doyle was in this respect.

 A problem with the Lost World is that there perhaps are too few Dinosaur species in it.
-Allosaurus is the only meat eating Dinosaur to appear in the novel which is a shame as whilst it is used effectively its good to have a wide variety of Dinosaur antagonists.
+Allosaurus is the only meat eating Dinosaur to appear in the novel which as its obviously better to have a wide variety of Dinosaur antagonists.
 That’s what made Jurassic Park so great was that the T-Rex’s and the Velociraptors offered up a totally different dynamic to each other.

 In all fairness to Doyle however there weren’t that many Dinosaur species known when he wrote this book.
 Even Tyrannosaurus Rex though it had been discovered by this point it’s fossils were not that well known and so it does not appear in the novel.

 Nowadays if your are writing a Dinosaur story there is an endless supply of weird and wonderful monsters you can use.
 Tyrannosaurus the ultimate brawler, Velociraptor the speedy, smart pack hunter that can fight you in small enclosed place’s, Spinosaurus the semi aquatic dragon looking monster that can pursue you in the water and on the land.
 In 1912 however Conan Doyle had Allosaurus that we didn’t know much about, just that it was big and that’s that.